porkostomus/100-days-of-clojure-code/log.md

 ![no css](/2018-10-03-175549_1366x768_scrot.png)

 So where to learn how to do good CSS?
-I suppose the docs on MDN would be a good start.
+I suppose the [docs on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS) would be a good start.
 Looking for any recommendations here.
 My new career is in UI design, so I want to build a solid foundation.
+I'll need to be familiar with the preprocessors too (eg. SASS), so perhaps I'll go through the [codecademy](https://www.codecademy.com/learn/learn-sass) stuff again for a refresher.

 Another thing I've been doing lately is setting up spacemacs.
 Anyone know a good guide on that?
 Just kidding, I'm using [jr0cket's](https://practicalli.github.io/spacemacs/)!